IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 <br />

 <twemoji-package /> **ember-template-lint**
-<span class="text-sm text-white/50" style="margin-top: .5em;">ember-template-lint is a library that will lint your handlebars template and return error results.</span>
+<p class="text-sm text-white/50" style="margin-top: .5em;">ember-template-lint is a library that will lint your handlebars template and return error results.</p>

 ```sh
 $ pnpm add --save-dev ember-template-lint@^5.8.0